sirandluke/gstore/README.md

 # TABLES

-  I querried +300 video games into a mySQL table which I then transfered over to a google spreadsheet.
+  Querried +300 video games into a mySQL table which I then transfered over to a google spreadsheet.
   You can view all the videogames for sale at the general store here:

   https://docs.google.com/spreadsheets/d/1l1cxksATUeqD1xwl3licfzde0CKJD9n-KBQspOdyWIw/edit?usp=sharing